n-claes/legolas/docs/content/misc/contributing.md

 # Adding to the Pylbo code
 For contributions to the Pylbo source code there are no "real" guidelines, besides the regular Python guidelines.
-This means that all new or modified code should follow the [PEP8 guidelines](https://www.python.org/dev/peps/pep-0008/), with the exception of maximum line length.
-We find 79 a bit on the low side, so we usually wrap around 100.
+This means that all new or modified code should follow the [PEP8 guidelines](https://www.python.org/dev/peps/pep-0008/) (roughly).
+An exception to this is the maximum line length, since Black uses 88 (instead of the 79 suggested by PEP).
 Method names are also quite flexible, if they are concise and clear it's fine.

 Additionally, whenever you add code you should also add a dedicated unit test to the [pylbo tests](../../testing/test_pylbo).